-This change will only prevent saving of Windows Credentials.
+This change will only prevent the saving of Windows Credentials.
 The Web Credentials lie in your Edge browser profile folder.
-You will have to use this other guide to delete the entire browser cache, or just the saved passwords.
+You will have to use this other guide to delete the entire browser cache or just the browser saved passwords.

 If you own multiple computers you should also disable Windows settings sync, as this option, if enabled, will also copy passwords between your systems.

 WCM could be better secured by Microsoft and I personally think it should store other kinds of credentials as well, to be really useful, such as WiFi passwords.
 Maybe in Window 12, who knows?